root-project/root/bindings/pyroot_experimental/cppyy/cppyy/doc/source/repositories.rst

 PyPA package and they are thus are ready to build with `setuptools`_: simply checkout the package and either run ``python setup.py``, or use ``pip``.
-It is highly recommended to follow the dependency chain when manually upgrading packages individually (i.e. cppyy-cling, cppyy-backend, CPyCppy if on CPython, and then finally cppyy).
+It is highly recommended to follow the dependency chain when manually upgrading packages individually (i.e. cppyy-cling, cppyy-backend, CPyCppyy if on CPython, and then finally cppyy).

 As an example, to upgrade CPyCppyy to the latest version in the repository,